Jeremy26/multi_lidar_registration/README.md

 3. **Access via Browser:**

-   Open a web browser and navigate to:
+   Open a web browser and navigate to: and switch the base frame **from "map" to "velodyne"**

    ```
    http://localhost:6081/vnc_auto.html